DylanParenzee/learn_journ/README.md

 - The concept of Truthy and Falsy
 - The Logical operstors && (AND), || (OR), !
 (NOT)
 - Switch statements
+-
 None of these concepts were very hard to grasp.

 Saturday 27.11.21:

+Today I learned and practiced;
+- Creating Arrays
+- Array index and manipulating arrays using idices
+- Simple Array methods including, push() pop() shift() unshift() concat() includes() indexOf() reverse() slice() and sort()

+These concepts were not very hard to learn and apply, I did have trouble with the array method .sort(), more practice is needed to fully understand when and where to implement.